zevv/npeg/README.md

 * `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
 Ment for Npeg development debugging purposes only.

+* `-d:npegDebug`: Enable more debug info.
+Ment for Npeg development debugging purposes only.

 ## Examples